Radu2k/oneDNN/doc/primitives/convolution.md

 | forward     | post-op   | [eltwise](@ref dnnl::post_ops::append_eltwise)               | Applies an @ref dnnl_api_eltwise operation to the result                      |                        |
 | forward     | post-op   | [sum](@ref dnnl::post_ops::append_sum)                       | Adds the operation result to the destination tensor instead of overwriting it |                        |

+To facilitate dynamic quantization, the primitive supports run-time output scales.
+That means a user could configure attributes with output scales set to the #DNNL_RUNTIME_F32_VAL wildcard value instead of the actual scales, if the scales are not known at the primitive descriptor creation stage.
+In this case, the user must provide the scales as an additional input memory object with argument `DNNL_ARG_ATTR_OUTPUT_SCALES` during the execution stage.

 @note The library doesn't prevent using post-ops in training, but note that not all post-ops are feasible for training usage.
 For instance, using ReLU with non-zero negative slope parameter as a post-op would not produce an